-Homeschoolers who wish to earn larger merit scholarships should take the PSAT seriously.
+Homeschoolers who wish to earn larger merit scholarships should wish to take the PSAT seriously.
 The PSAT is the qualifying test for the National Merit Scholarship.
 While the scholarships awarded by the National Merit Scholarship Corporation are fairly small, a number of colleges offer large scholarship packages to National Merit Finalists who enroll.
 Colleges that offer awards include state universities, private liberal arts colleges, and Christian colleges.
-These awards are gaining attention in national media as some top students choose lesser known schools with large awards over some of the nation’s most highly selective colleges.
-One recent story featured a student who was accepted to Stanford, Harvard, Princeton, Johns Hopkins, and Yale but instead chose the Honors College at the University of Alabama for the major merit scholarship.

 How the Process Works

 Juniors take the PSAT at schools during October of their second to last year in high school, most typically junior year.
 Starting in the fall of 2023, all PSAT tests will be digital.

 Homeschoolers may register for the PSAT with local public or private schools.
 Testing is typically in October, so students should plan to contact schools ahead of time to secure a testing spot.

 Students who score well on the exam will proceed through the National Merit process.
 Some will receive Commended student status (which typically does not lead to monetary awards).

 The top 1% of PSAT scorers in each state will progress to National Merit semifinalist status.
 This announcement is made early fall of senior year.
 Semifinalists will then complete an application, including a transcript, recommendation, SAT or ACT scores, and essay.
 This process is open to homeschoolers, and many participate each year.

 For students who do not score in the top 1% of testers, the PSAT is typically only useful as testing practice.
 Students do not submit the PSAT to colleges and it is not considered in college admissions.